org-arl/AcousticRayTracers.jl/README.md

 # AcousticRayTracers

 `RaySolver` is a differentiable 2½D Gaussian beam tracer for use with [`UnderwaterAcoustics.jl`](https://github.com/org-arl/UnderwaterAcoustics.jl).
-It is similar to [Bellhop](http://oalib.hlsresearch.com/AcousticsToolbox/), but fully written in Julia to be compatible with automatic differentiation tool such as `ForwardDiff`, `ReverseDiff` and `Zygote`, and other tools including `Turing`, `Measurements`, etc.
+It is similar to [Bellhop](http://oalib.hlsresearch.com/AcousticsToolbox/), but fully written in Julia to be compatible with automatic differentiation (AD) tool such as `ForwardDiff` (compatibility with other AD packages such as `ReverseDiff` and `Zygote` is not fully tested).

 ---